Enrico Schaefer - September 16, 2019 - Internet Law, Online Advertising, Social Media Lawyer, Trademarking Your Personal Name

-All these companies have policies and all these companies have a way that you can try to deal with these issues.
+All these companies have policies, and all these companies have a way that you can try to deal with these issues.
 Will you provide that to everyone for free?

 Enrico Schaefer: And I thank you for that.
 I think the listeners will be appreciative.
-And I think the other thing that we should probably make sure everyone understands is just because the policy of Twitter, Instagram, or Facebook or some other platform doesn’t get you what you’re looking for, doesn’t get the account taken down, that’s not the end of the inquiry.
+And I think the other thing that we should probably make sure everyone understands is just because the policy of Twitter, Instagram, or Facebook, or some other platform doesn’t get you what you’re looking for, doesn’t get the account taken down, that’s not the end of the inquiry.

 And they don’t have a lot of resources.
-And the reason why these things are free and cheap on the Internet is because they don’t have to devote money and resources to these types of issues because they’re protected.
+And these things are free and cheap on the Internet because they don’t have to devote money and resources to these types of issues because they’re protected.
 But for instance, if someone’s infringing a trademark on Instagram using the moniker, then your ability to sue Instagram is extremely limited or nonexistent, right?
 They get to stand back and let the parties duke it out.

 Social Media Policies and Self-Help Links